itscacauinpt/tech-news-crawling/README.md

 Developing skills, such as:
 - Python interative terminal;
 - Writing and importing modules;
-- Using web scrapping techniques;
+- Using web scraping techniques;
 - Extracting data of HTML;
 - Storing the content in a database;